lecarlucci/lecarlucci/README.md

 ###

 <p align="left">I'm Luis Carlucci, I studied engeniering and now I was trained in frontend developer.
-I worked in another sector for many time but now I want to dedicate to develope app and collaborate in big projects full time.<br><br>- 📚 I'm currently learning C++ and backend<br>- ⚡ In my free time I write stories for my novel and recently started learning 3D sculpt</p>
+I worked in another sector for many time but now I dedicate to develope app and collaborate in projects full time.<br><br>- 📚 I'm currently learning C++ and backend<br>- ⚡ In my free time I write stories for my novel and recently started learning 3D sculpt</p>

 ###